Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module2.md

     ![Click on File](media/advsc9.png)

-1. Click **Edit** to edit the file.
-This will open up the code editor and highlight the exact location of the secret.
+1. Click on **Edit** to edit the file.
+This will open the code editor and highlight the exact location of the secret.
 In this case, it's in the .cs file.

    ![setup](media/lab1-image17.png)

-1. On line 9, update the variable name as "STORAGE_ID" and click **Commit** to save changes.
+1. On line 9, update the variable name to "STORAGE_ID" and click on **Commit** to save changes.

      ![setup](media/lab1-image14.png)

-1. Enter **StorageDetails** for the branch name and check Create a pull request, then click **Commit** again.
+1. Enter **StorageDetails** for the branch name and check **Create a pull request**, then click on **Commit** again.

      ![setup](media/lab1-image15.png)

 1. The commit was rejected because the repository has both secret and branch protection enabled.
 This is a good thing!
-It's preventing us from checking in the exposed secret.
+It's preventing us from checking in on the exposed secret.
 Let's fix this.

     ![Commit Rejected](media/commit_rejected.png)

-    > **Note:** The code went up to the server, analyzed, then rejected, and not stored anywhere.
-Using Secret push scanning, it catches secrets right before they become a problem
+    > **Note:** The code went up to the server, was analyzed, rejected, and not stored anywhere.
+Using Secret push scanning, it catches secrets right before they become a problem.

     > **ProTip!** This can't happen during a Pull Request.
 Once the code has been pushed into a topic branch, it's too late.
-PR analysis is best for dependency scanning but not secret push scanning, they are different.
+PR analysis is best for dependency scanning but not secret push scanning.
+They are different.

 #### Bypass push protection